Bonds are especially useful if you are attempting to build a risk-averse portfolio.

 Generally, U.S. government bonds are considered the safest possible bond.
 Many deem these bonds as practically risk-free.
 Of course, there is always risk involved but it is rather unlikely that the U.S. government would default on its loan to you.
 Less trustworthy issuers are shady companies that you don’t trust.

 A risky issuer will be forced to offer a higher interest rate than a stable issuer.
 That is because it is less likely that they will be able to repay the loan of the investor.
 If that happens, then the investor will lose their money.
-Bonds that offer higher interest rates are considered junk bonds.
+Bonds that offer high interest rates are considered junk bonds.
 That is because it is likely that the issuer will be unable to repay their investor.

 The U.S. government offers the lowest interest rate on their bonds.
 That is due to the fact that they are most likely to repay the investor.
 Stable private companies will fall somewhere in between.
-Bonds that offer lower interest rates are considered investment grade bonds.
+Bonds that offer lower interest rates are considered investment-grade bonds.

 How does a bond work?